-There are no officers of the company who are former partners of RSM Australia or Hall Chadwick WA Audit Pty Ltd .
+There are no officers of the company who are former partners of Hall Chadwick WA Audit Pty Ltd.

 AUDITOR INDEPENDENCE

 A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.